SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-24](https://user-images.githubusercontent.com/92877810/138505226-b1116f0d-c2a9-4c31-af9c-0a7641ed12de.png)

-👉Now our story has lanes that are clearly differentiated into logical segments.
+🚩Now our story has lanes that are clearly differentiated into logical segments.
 Utilizing background is a great way to enhance your dashboard for clarity.
 We can notice that the color of our KPIs do not stand out against the dark background.
 Let’s change the font color so they are accented appropriately.

 42. Click on **Gross Margin** Numeric Point Chart